Garie Beach to Era Beach Coastal Walk

 Little Garie Beach

-From Little Garie Beach, the trail continues up the hill, walking past the various small cabins that form part of the Little Garie Shack Community.
+From Little Garie Beach, the trail climbs up the hill, passing the small cabins that make up the Little Garie Shack Community.

-Most of these cabins were built by families in the first half of the 20th century, before the land became part of the Royal National Park.
-The cabins have always been, and still are, entirely off the grid.
+Most of these cabins were built by families in the early 20th century, before the land became part of the Royal National Park.
+These cabins have always been, and remain, completely off the grid.

-The walking trail up the hillside is mostly via a very long staircase to reach the top of Thelma Head, the headland between Little Garie Beach and North Era Beach.
+The climb up the hillside is mostly via a long staircase leading to the top of Thelma Head, the headland between Little Garie Beach and North Era Beach.

-As you climb up the staircase, the views from this headland are absolutely fantastic, with Garie Beach and Garie North Head clearly visible in the distance.
+As you ascend the staircase, the views from the headland are stunning, with Garie Beach and Garie North Head visible in the distance.

 3. North Era Beach

-Once you’ve reached the top of Thelma Head, the track continues to the other side of the headland, where you will descend to North Era Beach, again via a long staircase.
+After reaching the top of Thelma Head, the track continues down the other side of the headland, leading to North Era Beach via another long staircase.

-The views over North Era Beach and South Era Beach, as you make that descent, are superb, and quite similar to those from the other side of the headland.
+The views over North Era Beach and Era Beach during the descent are superb, offering a perspective similar to those from the other side of the headland.

 North Era Campground